Lippisch Ente: Development

-Two black powder rockets were installed, to be electrically fired by a switch in the cockpit.
-A counterweight system was also devised and placed under the cockpit floor which would automatically adjust the aircraft's center of gravity as the fuel of the rockets was consumed.
-The rockets were intended to be fired one after the other, to provide continuous thrust for as long as possible, and each had a burn time of around 30 seconds.
-Fritz Stamer, who had long been a test pilot for Lippisch's designs was selected to fly the aircraft.
-After one false start, the aircraft took off and flew a 1,500 metre (4,900 ft) circuit of the Wasserkuppe's landing strip.
+A pair of rockets were installed in the rear of the aircraft; an electrical ignition system was fitted which could be activated by the pilot via a switch in the cockpit.
+These rockets were fuelled with compressed black powder.
+Furthermore, a counterweight system was also installed, located under the floor of the cockpit; this device automatically adjusted the aircraft's center of gravity, which shifted considerably as the active rockets consumed their fuel.
+The rockets were intended to be fired one after the other, so that they provide continuous thrust for as long as possible, each having a burn time of around 30 seconds.
+Fritz Stamer, who had long been a test pilot for Lippisch's designs, was selected to fly the aircraft.